heroku/heroku-buildpack-go/README.md

 *Go versions*

 You can use whichever version of Go you like; The default is `release.r60.2`.
-This language pack builds Go on your first deploy according to the `GOVERSION` environment variable set.
+This buildpack builds Go on your first deploy according to the `GOVERSION` environment variable set.
 You can change this with `heroku config:add GOVERSION=weekly.2011-1-1` for example, or even a SHA.

-Once built, the language pack will keep it cached for future deploys, until you change the GOVERSION.
+Once built, the buildpack will keep it cached for future deploys, until you change the GOVERSION.

 *Demo*